AdobeDocs/experience-manager-core-components.en/help/components/content-fragment-list.md

   * Ascending or descending
 * **Max Items** - Maximum number of items to be shown in the list
   * No value will return all items.
+* **ID** - This option allows you to specify an HTML ID attribute to allow linking directly to the component.
+  * If left blank, a unique ID is automatically generated for you and can be found by inspecting the resulting page.
+  * If an ID is specified, it is the responsibility of the author to make sure that it is unique.
+  * Changing the ID will result in it also changing in the [Data Layer.](/help/developing/data-layer/overview.md)

 >[!NOTE]
 >The **Order By**, **Sort Order**, and **Max Items** options were introduced with release 2.7.0 of the Core Components.